 4. The representative of Vanuatu recalled that his country was a small least-developed country composed of a large number of islands located in the centre of the Pacific Ocean.
 It had a total population of about 180,000 people living on 68 of these islands.
-With a per capita income of some \$1,000, Vanuatu could only support very low living standards.
+With a per capita income of some \$1000, Vanuatu could only support very low living standards.
 Incomes in the capital, Port Vila, and its other main town, Luganville were above average, especially in the expatriate community.
 Outside the urban centres, about 80 per cent of the population depended on the subsistence sector for their livelihood.

-- 5. The economy of Vanuatu was very fragile and the Commonwealth Secretariat had placed the country at the top of its vulnerability index.
+5. The economy of Vanuatu was very fragile and the Commonwealth Secretariat had placed the country at the top of its vulnerability index.
 It was exposed to frequent external and domestic shocks, including natural disasters such as cyclones.
 It was distant from its main markets.
-Vanuatu exported a narrow range of goods; of these copra was the most important, followed by kava, sawn timber, beef, cocoa and seashells.
-Vanuatu's main export markets were the European Union, Bangladesh, Japan, New Caledonia and Australia, and its main suppliers were Australia, New Zealand, New Caledonia, Japan, France, Fiji and Singapore.
-Because the manufacturing sector was extremely small and Vanuatu imported most of its needs, export earnings covered only one third of the import bill.
-On the other hand, the services account was positive, mainly due to receipts from tourism and transportation. - 6.
-Vanuatu had been watching the rapidly evolving global economic scene with much interest.
+It exported a narrow range of goods: of these copra was the most important (44 per cent of export earnings in 1998), followed by kava (23 per cent), sawn timber (13 per cent), beef (8 per cent), cocoa (4 per cent) and seashells

+(2 per cent).
+Because the manufacturing sector was extremely small and Vanuatu imported most of its needs, export earnings covered only one third of the bill for imports.
+Its main export markets were, in 1998: the European Union (34 per cent), Bangladesh (18 per cent), Japan (11 per cent), New Caledonia (3 per cent) and Australia (3 per cent) and its main suppliers: Australia (43 per cent), New Zealand (11 per cent), New Caledonia (7 per cent), Japan (6 per cent), France (6 per cent), Fiji (5 per cent) and Singapore (3 per cent).
+On the other hand, the services account was positive, thanks mainly to receipts from tourism and transportation.

+6. Vanuatu had been watching the rapidly evolving global economic scene with much interest.
 The world economy was becoming increasingly globalized and competition in trade and capital was increasing in intensity.
 The Government wanted Vanuatu to be part of the global trading and financial system in order to share in the growth expected in the wake of the newly established world multilateral trading system.
-He stressed that with the broad potential advantages offered by WTO membership, Vanuatu had a keen interest in integrating its economy into the multilateral trading system.
+However, he stressed that with the broad potential advantages offered by WTO membership, Vanuatu had a keen interest in integrating its economy into the multilateral trading system.
 He was conscious that integration into the multilateral trading system would require much work to restructure the economy and the domestic policy framework to achieve policies and legislative structures consistent with the obligations of the WTO.
-A rule-based system had particular attractions to small countries such as Vanuatu, as it promised fair and equitable treatment for all Governments, big and small, strong and weak.
-Accordingly, Vanuatu expected to accede on terms appropriate to its status as a least-developed country and in particular to be accorded the special and differential rights accorded to these countries in WTO Agreements. - 7.
-In their opening remarks, members of the Working Party welcomed the request from Vanuatu to accede to the WTO.
+However, a rule-based system had particular attractions to small countries such as Vanuatu, as it promised fair and equitable treatment for all Governments, big and small, strong and weak.
+Accordingly, Vanuatu expected to accede on terms appropriate to its status as a least-developed country and in particular to be accorded the special and differential rights accorded to these countries in WTO Agreements.

+7. In their opening remarks, members of the Working Party welcomed the request from Vanuatu to accede to the WTO.
 Experience had shown that the accession process, while sometimes complex, often served to guide the establishment of trade policies within well-tested paths that supported economic development and growth.
 Members were ready to provide experience and support to Vanuatu throughout the accession, and work constructively with Vanuatu in establishing appropriate terms of accession in a timely manner.
 Some members pointed to Vanuatu's status as a least-developed country, and would take this into account in determining the commitments and concessions that they would be seeking from Vanuatu.